sciath/sciath/docs/design.rst

   * includes error code for batch jobs
 * Clean up after a job, calling the clean method from the ``Job`` and removing other generated files

-Note that it should be possible to use the Launcher and a set of Jobs as a convenience to run the same commands on various systems, without knowing anything about `Test` or `Harness`.
+`Launcher` does not know about `Test` or `Harness`, and it should be possible to use `Launcher` and a collection of `Job` objects as a convenience to run the same commands on various systems.

 Test
 ~~~~

 * A ``Job``
-* A name
+* A (unique, mandatory) name
 * A method to verify success
 * An set of string-valued tags